wmrifenb/CarND-LaneLines-P1/writeup_template.md

 First, convert to grayscale:

+![alt text][image1]

 Second, perform canny edge detection:

+![alt text][image2]

 Third, filter to only the lane region:

-Fourth, perform hough transform identification of lines:
+![alt text][image3]

-Fifth, use modified version of draw_lines to draw the single line for the right and left lane boundaries.
+Fourth, use a hough transformation and modified version of draw_lines to draw the single line for the right and left lane boundaries:

+![alt text][image4]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by taking the lines output by the hough transform openCV function and filtering them to find on the lines that had slope of 0.2 to 0.8 for the left boundary and between -0.8 to -0.2 for the right boundary.

 For each lane boundary, the lines found to meet the slope criteria were used to create an average slope and an average y-intercept as in slope-intercept form of a line equation (y=m*x+b).

 The inverse of the average slope-intercept equations was evaluated at y values for the top and bottom of the lane for both sides ( x=(y-b)/m ).
-The resulting x values were used to create coordinates for the vertices of each boundary line.
+The resulting x values were used to complete the coordinates for the vertices of each boundary line.

-![alt text][image1]

 ###2.
 Potential (and current) Shortcomings